5 Credit Card Mistakes You Should Never Make

 Don’t take the first card you’re offered.

-Shop around and compare before opening a credit card account.
-Do an internet search and check out your local bank or credit union to see what options are available that best fit your needs.
 Avoid cards with annual fees out of the gate, and don’t be swayed by flashy offers of cash back unless you read the fine print and figure out how much you have to spend to qualify.
-If you opt for a rewards card, look for one with no blackout dates.
+If you opt for a rewards card, look for one with no blackout

 Don’t make late payments.

 Thirty-five percent of your credit score is based on payment history.
 And because even one late payment can ding your score, it’s best to never be tardy.
-An easy way to stay on top of making timely payments is by setting up an automatic draft either with your credit card company or your financial institution.
+An easy way to stay

 Don’t max out your credit limit.